11 Easy Exercises for Ankylosing Spondylitis to Improve Joint Stiffness

 Ankylosing Spondylitis Exercises

-• Ankylosing Spondylitis is a chronic inflammatory disease that affects the spine and other joints in the body.
+• Ankylosing Spondylitis (AS) is a chronic inflammatory condition primarily affecting the spine and joints.

-• Exercise is an essential part of managing Ankylosing Spondylitis, as it can help improve flexibility, mobility, and overall quality of life.
+• Exercise is critical for managing AS—improving flexibility, mobility, and quality of life.

-7 Best Ankylosing Spondylitis Exercises to prevent joint stiffness & muscle tightness
+11 Best Ankylosing Spondylitis Exercises to Reduce Pain & Improve Mobility

 So, the exercises we will learn aim to prevent joint stiffness and tightness of the muscles.
 It is achieved through mobility exercises and, secondly, stretching exercises.
 Let’s start with mobility exercises.

-As I just mentioned, these are the group of exercises that are aimed to improve and maintain the mobility of affected joints.
+As I just mentioned, these are the group of exercises that are aimed at improving and maintaining the mobility of affected joints.
 Stiffness of the spine is the major problem in Ankylosing Spondylitis, so taking care of it should be our priority.

 We will discuss exercises that specifically mobilise the lower back’s spine rather than activities to mobilise the cervical and upper back.
 We will also learn movements that mobilise the spine as a whole.